nickesc/modpack-lock/README.md

 The lockfile could also serve as a basis for restoring modpack contents after cloning the repository to a new machine.

+Using the `scripts` field in `modpack.json`, you can also define reusable, tracked shell commands for common modpack tasks (like publishing, generating assets or CI/CD workflows).

 ## Installation

 To install the script globally with `npm`: